ServerCentral/recordatus/README.md

 ## API

-`PUT /log`
+`[PUT, POST] /log`

-Send a JSON _array of objects_ to this endpoint.
-The objects can be in any format you choose depending on your application.
-It will get sent to the the logstash index and type specified in the config.
+Send a JSON object, or array of objects, to this endpoint.
+The objects can be in any structure you choose, depending on your needs.
+They will get sent to the the logstash index and type specified in the config.

 ## Example logstash configuration